EdCity is a non-profit project to create an education and charity hub in White City – bringing social and educational benefits to the local community.

 The office building will bring together mission-aligned organisations to create a hub of social enterprises who, individually and collectively, are aiming to transform outcomes for children in challenging circumstances in the UK and beyond.

 The tenants will be encouraged to work across the local community and ensure that their work is relevant to those who are living beside them.
+Ark will be the lead tenant for the new offices for charities.

 The office building will also contain bespoke training and conference facilities used by tenants and other mission-aligned organisations.
 These will be used to deliver training programmes focused on supporting teachers and other professionals working in some of the most disadvantaged schools and areas in the country.